mosesfuraha/multi-quiz-moses/README.md

 ### Work in Progress

-- **Enhanced Responsiveness**: Improving the responsiveness for small screens and tablets.
+- **Enhanced Responsiveness**: Improving the responsiveness for tablets.
 - **Additional Features**: Adding more features to improve user experience and functionality.

-### Known Issues

-- **Responsiveness for Smaller Screens**: Currently, the responsiveness is not fully working for smaller screens.
-This is an area of ongoing improvement.

 ## Getting Started